 What is Credit Card Processing?

 The largest payment card networks are owned and operated by Visa, MasterCard, American Express, and Discover.
-These companies license access to their payment card networks for banks and credit unions to gain access to their millions of merchant locations.
+These companies license access to their payment networks for banks and credit unions to gain access to their millions of merchant locations.
 Once part of the network, customers of these banks can freely use their credit or debit cards to make purchases without any trouble.

-How to Accept Credit Cards
+Professional Solutions to Accept Credit Cards

 The most common ways that merchants can accept payment using credit card include: